nikazooz/laravel-simplesheet-docs/docs/2.x/architecture/README.md

 #### Processing the sheets

 In the `Sheet` class, the most heavy lifting happens.
-It first will create a `PhpOffice\PhpSpreadsheet\Worksheet\Worksheet` instance.
+It first will create a `Box\Spout\Writer\Common\Sheet` instance.
 Then it will raise the `BeforeSheet` event which allows you to hook into the moment just before the sheet handling starts.

 Then it will determine what kind of export we are dealing with: `FromQuery`, `FromArray`, `FromCollection` or `FromView`.
 Based on that it will start the connected export process.

-- `FromView` will pass on the rendered `Blade` view to PhpSpreadsheet's `Html` Reader.
-That Reader will turn the table html into Simplesheet cells.
-It also handles some inline styles (color and background color) and col/rowspans.
 - The **Query** passed with the `FromQuery` will automatically be chunked and each chunk will be appended to the Sheet.
 The chunking is done to limit the amount of Eloquent object it needs to keep in memory.
 It greatly reduces memory usage.
 - The entire array of Collection will directly be appended to the Sheet.